gemc/docs/webPage/source/index.rst

 gemc is an application based on `geant4 <https://geant4.cern.ch>`_  to simulate the passage of particles through matter.
+The main features of gemc are:
-The user parameters (geometry, materials, fields, etc) are stored in databases.
+	* user parameters stored in databases.
+	* easy interface to build simulations.

 |